 Opportunities for Study in Legal History

 The study of legal history occupies an important place in the Law School’s curriculum.
-Recent, current, and future offerings include courses on the history of the common law, constitutional history, American legal history, European legal history, Chinese legal history, the history of the administrative state, the history of mass incarceration, the history of criminal procedure, the history of property, the history of human rights, the history of empire, and the history of the laws of war.
+Recent, current, and future offerings include courses on the history of the common law, constitutional history, American legal history, European legal history, Chinese legal history, the administrative state, mass incarceration, legal theory, criminal procedure, property, human rights, empire, and the laws of war, among others.
 Faculty from the Yale Department of History offer further courses in South Asian legal history, the legal systems of antiquity, and more.
 Seminars and lectures by outside scholars supplement the regular curricular offerings.
 The Legal History Forum, a workshop dedicated to scholarship in legal history, brings legal historians from around the world to present new scholarship to interested faculty and students from the Law School and other Yale departments.
 The Law School encourages advanced study and original research in the history of law.
 Students may obtain course credit for supervised research with individual professors.
 Students interested in pursuing a career in the field of legal history might pursue the joint J.D./Ph.D.
 Program in History or in American Studies.

 Visiting Researchers